 Depending on its severity, acne can cause emotional distress and leave scars on the skin.
 The likelihood of having such issues diminishes the sooner you begin treatment.

-Main Causes of Acne in American Teenagers
+Top Causes of Acne and Pimples in American Teenagers

 1. Hormonal changes